9 Foods to Ditch if You Have Candida

 1. Sugar and Sweeteners

-This one is a bit of a no brainer, but yeast feeds on sugar so you will want to cut out all sugar and sweeteners.
-The key here is avoiding not just the obvious sources such as sodas, candy, cakes, and cookies, but also the sugar lurking in unexpected places, such as salad dressings, low-fat packaged foods, protein bars, and more.
+This one is a bit of a no brainer because sugar affects your entire body due to its inflammatory effect on the body, and inflammation is at the root of nearly every chronic illness.
+Sugar especially affects Candida overgrowth as yeast feeds on sugar.
+That being said, you will want to cut out all sugar and sweeteners.
+The key here is avoiding not just the obvious sources such as sodas, candy, cakes, and cookies, but also the sugar lurking in unexpected places, including salad dressings, low-fat packaged foods, protein bars, and more.
 Make sure to carefully check all of your food labels for hidden sources of sugar while following an anti-Candida diet.

 2. Wine and Beer

-Again, hopefully you’re limiting alcohol already, but it is particularly important to cut out beer and wine while getting your yeast in check.
+Hopefully, you’re limiting alcohol already, and it is particularly important to cut out beer and wine while getting your yeast in check.
 Wine is not only fermented (meaning it is made from yeast), it is also high in sugar.
 And beer, which is also fermented, contains gluten.
 All of these factors contribute to Candida.

-In addition, alcohol can worsen leaky gut, which is one of the most dangerous impacts of yeast overgrowth because it leads to so many other symptoms and health problems.
-It also suppresses your immune system, and a strong immune system is needed to keep your yeast population under control.
+In addition, alcohol can worsen leaky gut, which is one of the most dangerous impacts of yeast overgrowth.
+It leads to so many other symptoms and health problems as the Candida leaks into your bloodstream in addition to the inflammatory molecules from what you consume.
+Alcohol also suppresses your immune system, and a strong immune system is needed to not only fight off invaders in your body, but also to keep your yeast population under control.

 3. Dried Fruit and Fruit Juices

 Although fruits can be part of an anti-inflammatory and antioxidant-rich diet, they are high in sugar and still feed Candida.
+Dried fruit and fruit juice can be major culprits of yeast overgrowth, especially if you like to snack.
+They may seem like healthy options, however, they’re not.
+In addition to natural fruit sugars (which is still sugar, even though it’s natural!), dried fruit and fruit juice are usually full of added sugars as well.
 If you find you have a problem with Candida overgrowth, try cutting out all dried fruit and fruit juice.
-You can still enjoy up to one cup of delicious whole fruits per day.
+You can still enjoy up to one cup of delicious whole fruits per day!

 4. Gluten and Grains